 Moisture cure wood floor finish - Moisture cure finish is an easy to moderate wood floor finishes to apply, with very strong fumes, so speed is important.
 Use a mop applicator specified for moisture cure only and a brush that's specified for oil paints only.
 Purchase a set for each coat.
 3 coats will require 3 sets of applicators.
 Remove any loose fibers and hairs.

-: Have a helper coat the edges while you coat the main body of the wood flooring.
+Tip: Have a helper coat the edges while you coat the main body of the wood flooring.
 This will result in less time spent with inhaling in fumes and help prevent brush marks, lap marks, ridges, and flashing

+Brush applicator - Start by cutting in the edges, with your brush, use a 3" or 4" brush, remove loose brush bristles before using.
 Carefully, coat the floor, avoid getting any oil on other surfaces.
 If, you accidentally do, you can use mineral spirit to clean it up, during your application process.
 When, coating the edges, you should brush across the grain, then complete your final brush strokes with the grain.
 Remember to check for puddles, splashes, or drips.
 When applying moisture cure wood floor finish, be sure to apply the proper coverage, so that the finish levels properly.
 Always, keep a wet edge.

+If, you apply to thin of a coat, It will set-up very fast, it can look dry, and may not level properly, leaving unwanted brush marks.
 Too heavy of a coat, the finish can be to shiny in that particular spot, and a puddle can occur.
-Plus you'll cause splashing with the brush as your pushing the finish around.
+Plus you'll cause splashing with the brush as your moving the finish around.

-from the applicator.
+Block applicator - use a light applicator with a thin nap - recommended mohair.
+Remove any loose wool from the applicator.
 You can use a vacuum to do this.
-Avoid pulling on the wool.
-This can create more loose wool.
+Avoid pulling on the fiber.
+This can create more loose fiber.

 It's important that you pre-coat your floor, using one forward and back pass.
 While, making sure the wood flooring is completely coated.
-This will help you put an even quantity of moisture cure finish across the surface.
+This will help you apply an even quantity of moisture cure finish across the surface.

-: If dealing with cold climate conditions.
+Tip: If dealing with cold climate conditions.
 Maintain room temperature at 65 degrees.
 If the moisture cure wood floor finish does not dry to touch over night or within a 12-16hr period.
 Adjust the temperature higher, usually 70-72 degrees is more than enough.
 Any higher, you can end up with brush marks in your wood finish.

 Repeat both process for edging and mop applicator.
 Work towards the exit area.
 Open any windows necessary to allow unwanted fumes out, during the process of applying your moisture cure wood floor finishes.
 Allow to dry overnight.

-: To confirm that your moisture cure finish is hard enough, firmly press your finger nail into the wood finish.
+Tip: To confirm that your moisture cure finish is hard enough, firmly press your finger nail into the wood finish.
 If, it leaves a mark, then your moisture cure finish is still soft.
 Allow it more time for drying.
 If, you have exceeded the recommended dry time, scratch test the surface with your finger nail.
 No marks means the wood finish is durable enough to abrade.